AceEviliano/Discriminative-Autoencoder/README.md

 # Discriminative-Autoencoder
-A different way to get an embedding in the encoder such that discriminative features are maintined
+A different way to get an embedding in the encoder such that discriminative features are sought out.